renaissance-publishing/renaissance/chapters/01-background.md

 ## Manifestations

--   many spirits dwell in or near their basin (esp. if it\\'s a region)
+-   many spirits dwell in or near their basin (esp. if it's a region)

     -   that is, in the physical world, and not in some other "realm"
     -   may not physically manifest, however; they are diffuse in the